 11. Monthly Subscriptions

-Kevin Michels, CFP® and Partner at a financial planning firm in Draper, UT called Medicus Wealth Planning:
+Kevin Michels, CFP® and partner at a financial planning firm in Draper, Utah, called Medicus Wealth Planning:

 “Probably the most sneaky thing that kills budgets are subscriptions.
 Last year I sat down with a family who had a major problem with subscriptions.
 We sat down and itemized everything they had subscribed to: